 A two-story home enables you to add more square footage without expanding your home’s footprint, so this design is a good choice when you need more space than you can accommodate nicely on one level.

-Epcon Communities builds single-family homes with the low-maintenance lifestyle that frees you from most exterior chores, like lawn care and painting.
-We offer a wide variety of floor plans that are designed with lifestyle in mind—smart use of space, luxury amenities, and stylish details.
+Epcon Communities builds single-family homes with a low-maintenance lifestyle that frees you from most exterior chores, like lawn care and painting.
+We offer a wide variety of floor plans designed with lifestyle in mind—smart use of space, luxury amenities, and stylish details.
 Take a look at where we build and the home designs available.